 Discussion

+Here you should provide a first paragraph summarizing your results.

+Then you can discuss the temperature and precipitation responses, first monthly and then daily.
+Why sites respond at different timing, why some are more sensitive than others.

+Then you should discuss the moving correlations, why the signals are so inestable, why some sites show increasing sensitivity despite of the warming trends.

 The radial growth of trees in northern latitudes depends significantly on the temperature of the summer months (primarily June and July).
 This effect is expressed in regional features of the response of trees to climatic signals.
 The longitudinal gradient of the response to thermal conditions is manifested in the fact that in the western areas (FIN, APA), where permafrost is either absent or fragmentary (island-like), July temperatures have a more significant effect on tree growth.
 Here, the growing season begins later, and the peak of active growth of the annual ring occurs in mid-summer.
 Increased precipitation compared to more eastern areas and a greater thickness of the active soil layer also increase the availability of moisture and nutrients.
 In the central (PUR, KHA) and eastern (CHO, BIL) areas with a harsher climate and continuous permafrost, June is the most significant, which can be explained by the earlier onset of growth upon reaching the temperature threshold for photosynthesis and the formation of new needles.
 At the same time, the limited thickness of the active soil layer and the low nutrient content require the most efficient use of the short warm window in the summer season, so the trees are highly sensitive to June temperatures.

 Despite the general tendency towards greater dependence on temperature, in some areas a weak but statistically significant effect of precipitation was revealed (in Apatity and Bilibino in certain months).
 These differences may be associated with local soil characteristics, as well as the timing and intensity of rainfall.
 In areas with continuous permafrost, heavy precipitation in the first half of summer may not have time to penetrate into the deep soil layers due to a weakly thawed layer, or vice versa - with intensive surface runoff, plants receive less water. ???